 Petipa’s final revival of La Bayadère was notated circa.
 1905 in the Stepanov notation method and is part of the Sergeyev Collection.
 In 2002, Russian Ballet Master, Sergei Vikharev mounted a new production of La Bayadère at the Mariinsky Theatre, in which he restored the long-lost fourth act.
 Although this staging has been labelled as a “reconstruction”, Vikharev retained most of the Soviet choreography and used only a small amount of the notated choreographic passages, p.
-The production premièred on the 31st May 2002, but was met with hostility in St Petersburg.
+The production premièred on the 31st May 2002, but was met with hostility in Saint Petersburg.
 Vikharev’s staging of La Bayadère has since been retired from the Mariinsky repertoire and the company continues to perform in the 1941 Ponomarev/Chabukiani production.

 Did you know?